-4. Improving Memory & Cognitive Skills
+4. Boosts Memory & Cognitive Skills

 With age, it is common for the brain cells to deteriorate, leading to forgetfulness or dementia in severe cases.
-OT can help patients retain and sharpen their memory and cognitive skills at any stage of memory loss; however, the earlier the treatment begins, the better.
+OT can help patients retain and sharpen their memory and cognitive skills at any stage of memory loss.
+However, the earlier the treatment begins, the better.
 Solving crossword puzzles and reading books are prime examples of cognitive exercises.

 In later stages of memory loss, occupational therapists focus on improving the quality of life with sensory stimulation and simplified activities.
 Royal honey is also used to help increase brain function.

-5. Coping With Chronic Pain
+5. Helps Coping With Chronic Pain

 Chronic pain continues beyond its usefulness as a warning.
 It might be due to several factors, the most common of them being the normal aging of the affected bones and joints.
 Other causes include nerve damage, traumatic injuries, injuries that fail to heal properly, etc.